 SmartBug Media® Acquires Globalia, Inc., Solidifying Its Position as the World’s Largest, Deepest and Most Decorated HubSpot Partner With Solutions for the Entire Customer Lifecycle.
 Read the Press Release!

 By Matt Farber

-It's safe to say there has been activity tracked in Hubpot that a sales rep would love to see in Salesforce, well now you're able to pick an choose which activites get pushed into the CRM.
+It's safe to say there has been activity tracked in HubSpot that a sales rep would love to see in Salesforce, well now you're able to pick and choose which activities get pushed into the CRM.
 Here are the key highlights called-out by HubSpot:

 This is a great way to keep unwanted information from being pushed into the CRM and only allowing the important and more qualified information be fed into the system.

 This update is pretty neat, it's common for reps to send leads documents to view, right?
 Maybe pricing sheets or case studies would be common to send to them.
 Well now you're able to track those interactions in the prospects' activity history in Salesforce.
 And beyond that you're able to see how long they viewed the document for.
 This can be a game changer, knowing if someone opened and read a document for 3 seconds or 10 minutes immediately qualifies the 10 min lead moreso the the 3 second lead which tells the rep who to call first.

 Those are some quick updates, the more integrated the systems are and the more alignment between sales and marketing will result in not only more lead, MQLs, and SQLs in the funnel but a happier team all around.

 How aligned is your sales and marketing team?

 Matt Farber was formerly an Inbound Marketing Consultant for SmartBug Media.
 Using his project management and inbound marketing experience in the B2B sector Matt helps clients build and implement their inbound marketing strategies to grow leads, conversion and revenue.
 Read more articles by Matt Farber.